How to Log In to TES

 To continue logging into TES:

-3. Enter the six-digit verification code into the box provided.
+- Enter the six-digit verification code into the Code from Email box.

-• The verification code will expire ten minutes after the email is sent.
+- The verification code will expire 10 minutes after the email is sent.

 The user should check the registered email's spam folder if the verification code is not received within a few minutes.
 If the user or institution has established inbox rules directing emails from CollegeSource to a particular folder, review that folder.
 If the code has still not arrived, verify that the email being checked is the one associated with the user's TES account.